abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_2_Arrays/Lecture_2.md

 - Chars and Ints, can be treated the same if bits to fit one in the other.

-- Strings: Secuence of characters from left to right.
+- Strings: Sequence of characters from left to right.

-- Computer kwon that strings ends with an sentinel value(0000000) made long time ago.
+- Computer know that strings ends with an sentinel value(0000000) made long time ago.

 - String use 1 extra byte for the sentinel value.